MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-intranet.md

 - What tools or technology do you want them to use to accomplish this?
 - How will they know that they're successful?

-For example, create a table like this to list out business scenarios that you want to address with intranet sites:
+For example, create a table like this to list out business scenarios that you want to address with intranet sites across your organization:

 |**As someone in...**|**I want to...**|**Using...**|**I know this is successful when...**|
 |:-------------------|:---------------|:-----------|:------------------------------------|